Complementary medicines reforms

 A standard operating procedure for investigating advertising breaches is now being used by the TGA.
 The TGA is currently finalising a workflow system for complaints handling and to facilitate reporting of non-compliance with advertising requirements.

-For further information about the complementary medicines regulatory reforms, contact the Office of Complementary Medicines.
+For further information about the complementary medicines regulatory reforms, contact the Complementary Medicines Branch.